Masrt200/Scraper-CTF/README.md

 *-->* Make solving CTFs almost offline!
 Also many a time, flag-submitting is a hassle!
 The java-script behind responds weirdly and you just sit there not knowing whether your flag got submitted or not!

 *-->* Help keep all the files in an organized manner, make write-ups or uploading the files to github!

+*-->* can save multiple sessions for a single-ctf or muliple ctfs at the same time; can also be used for a very specific purpose if you know what I mean 😏!

 ## All you care about!